Corporate social responsibility is becoming increasingly important in consumers' shopping decisions.

 Do Good Buy Us – The mission of Do Good Buy Us is to sell "goods that do good."
 This e-commerce website is dedicated to changing consumerism by selling products made by organizations that support social causes.
 Additionally, 50 percent of the company's proceeds go toward fighting poverty, hunger, disease and other global issues.

 Headbands of Hope – After a life-changing internship at the Make-A-Wish Foundation, Jessica Ekstrom decided she wanted to continue helping children with life-threatening illnesses by starting her own business.
-Her company, Headbands of Hope, sells made-in-the-U.S. headbands and donates a dollar of each sale to childhood cancer research through the St. Baldrick's Foundation, as well as a headband to a child fighting cancer.
+Her company, Headbands of Hope, sells made-in-the-U.S. headbands and donates a dollar of each sale to childhood cancer research through the St. Baldrick's Foundation.

 HERO|farm – Founded by two laid-off advertising executives, HERO|farm is a social mission-focused marketing and design agency whose philosophy is "Do great work for good people."
 The duo behind HERO|farm made the decision to work with socially responsible companies after realizing how beneficial and impactful advertising can be when a company has an admirable mission.
 HERO|farm also does at least one pro bono campaign per year for a nonprofit organization.

 Image Outfitters – Since its launch in 1998, promotional products manufacturer Image Outfitters has made annual donations to local charities.
-Last year, the company changed its sales model after seeing how adversely affected these organizations were due to the economic downturn.
+Last year, the company changed its sales model after seeing how adversely the economic downturn affected these organizations.
 Through its proprietary platform, iShare, 10 percent of the total sale amount for new customer orders is donated to the charities of the customer's choice.

 Juntos Shoes – This ethically conscious fashion startup designed a shoe inspired by traditional Ecuadorean canvas shoes.
 For each pair sold, Juntos Shoes donates a supply-filled backpack to an at-risk Ecuadorean child to help him or her participate more fully and effectively in school.